 The Midwest Princess is taking over Williston.

-Many Williston students have heard — or in the case of the “HOT TO GO!” dance, seen — the impact Chappell Roan’s music has around campus.
-With songs like “Pink Pony Club,” “Red Wine Supernova,” “Femininomenon,” and “Casual” the cheerful, campy and often raunchy lyrics on her recent album, “The Rise and Fall of a Midwest Princess,” have vaulted the album to the number one spot on Billboard’s vinyl album’s chart.
+Many Williston students have heard — or in the case of “HOT TO GO!” and its associated dance, seen — the impact Chappell Roan’s music has around campus.
+With songs like “Pink Pony Club,” “Red Wine Supernova,” “Femininomenon,” and “Casual,” the cheerful, campy and often raunchy lyrics on her recent album, “The Rise and Fall of a Midwest Princess,” have vaulted the album to the number one spot on Billboard’s vinyl album’s chart.

-Kayleigh Rose Amstutz, better known as “Chappell Roan,” 26, was born in Willard, Missouri on Feb 19, 1998.
-Her stage name is a tribute to her grandfather, Dennis K. Chappell, whose favorite song was “The Strawberry Roan” by Marty Robins.
+Kayleigh Rose Amstutz, better known as “Chappell Roan,” 26, was born in Willard, Missouri on Feb.
+19, 1998.
+Her stage name is a tribute to her grandfather, Dennis K. Chappell, whose favorite song was “The Strawberry Roan,” by Marty Robbins.

 Linnea Rhodes, a senior day student from Northampton, Mass., enjoys Roan’s music, and is amazed at how fast her star rose.